Cognigy/Documentation/docs/en/docs/ai/endpoints/cognigy-vgv2.md

 ---
- title: "Cognigy Voice Gateway"
+ title: "Cognigy VoiceGateway"
  slug: "cognigy-voicegateway"
  hidden: true
 ---
-# Cognigy Voice Gateway
+# Cognigy VoiceGateway
 ## Overview
 <figure>
   <img class="image-center" src="{{config.site_url}}ai/endpoints/images/dea6737-bdb5548-EP_Voice_Gateway.png" width="100%" />
 </figure>

-Within our **COGNIGY.AI** platform you are able to connect your **Agent** to your Contact Center or other phone numbers using our **Voice Gateway**, allowing customers to speak with your **Agent** instead of just writing to it.
+Within our **COGNIGY.AI** platform you are able to connect your **Agent** to your Contact Center or other phone numbers using our **VoiceGateway**, allowing customers to speak with your **Agent** instead of just writing to it.

-## Voice Gateway specific Nodes
+## VoiceGateway Specific Nodes

-Cognigy.AI comes with built in Nodes to control Voice Gateway.
-See [Voice Gateway Nodes]({{config.site_url}}ai/flow-nodes/vgv2/voice-gateway/) for more information.
+Cognigy.AI comes with built in Nodes to control VoiceGateway.
+See [VoiceGateway Nodes]({{config.site_url}}ai/flow-nodes/vgv2/voice-gateway/) for more information.

 ## Generic Endpoint Settings